imfly/sailsjs-docs-gitbook/cn/concepts/ORM/Querylanguage.md

 #### 'like'

 Searches for records using pattern matching with the `%` sign.
-(Case insensitive.)

 ```javascript
 Model.find({ food: { 'like': '%beans' }})